breakdowns/slam-mirrorbot/README.md

 [![Slam](https://telegra.ph/file/db03910496f06094f1f7a.jpg)](https://youtu.be/Pk_TthHfLeE)

 # Slam Mirror Bot
-This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.
+This is a Telegram bot writen in Python for mirroring files on the Internet to our beloved Google Drive.

 # Features supported: